 What are your goals for this year?
 Where do you want to be in 10 years?
 When can you retire?
-We will discuss your short and long-term goals; and we will request the necessary documents to develop a plan for you.
+We will discuss your short and long-term goals as well as your financial concerns.

 We evaluate potential courses of action for you.
 For example: Can you afford to retire now?
 Is it best to wait to take social Security?

 We get to work!
 We analyze and evaluate your financial status and work on your behalf to prepare answers to the questions you’ve asked.
 We may be back to you for more information during the process.

 We will use the data you have provided to discuss our recommendations for you, particularly addressing your concerns.
 We want to be sure we’ve addressed all your financial priorities and that you feel confident that you are making wise, informed decisions.